7. Edinburgh Part 2

-Continuing down to Holyrood Palace and back up to the Scot Monument
+Continuing down from St Giles Church to Holyrood Palace and interesting buildings on the way

 Leaving St Giles and heading down the Royal Mile towards Holyrood, but much to see on the way.